Testing SMS OTP flows, end to end.

 1. Someone's personal phone.
 It can't be scripted, so the test is manual forever.
 It's single-threaded — one number, one code at a time, so parallel runs are out.
 It doesn't exist in CI at all.
 And it's attached to a person: the day they're on a plane, the release train waits, because the 2FA phone is somewhere over the Atlantic.
 A test whose critical dependency takes vacations is not a test.

 2. A shared temp-number site.
-Those free "receive SMS online" numbers are on every fraud blocklist that matters — and the serious OTP senders, the exact services you're testing against, check those lists and quietly refuse to deliver.
+Public "receive SMS online" ranges are commonly rejected by OTP vendors.
 When delivery does happen, the messages are on a public web page: your codes, everyone's codes, anyone watching.
-And the numbers recycle — sometimes mid-run — so the code your assertion matches may belong to a stranger's test.
+Numbers can also be reused, so the code your assertion matches may belong to someone else's flow.

 3. Stubbing the SMS provider in test config.
 Point the app at a fake sender and assert the fake was called.
 Tidy, fast, and it proves precisely nothing about delivery: the template rendering, the provider config, the country routing, the phone-number normalization — the exact places 2FA bugs live — never execute.
 You've tested that your code calls a function.
 It does.